SH3D/VictronBLE/README.md

 ESP32 library for reading Victron Energy device data via Bluetooth Low Energy (BLE) advertisements.

-**⚠️ INITIAL RELEASE - NOT YET TESTED ON HARDWARE**
+**⚠️ INITIAL RELEASE - LIMITED TESTING DONE**

-This is an initial release (v0.1.1) and has not yet been tested with real Victron devices.
+This is an initial release (v0.2.1) and has been tested with MPPT on an ESP32-S3 and ESP32-C3.
 Use with caution and please report any issues you encounter.
 Testing and feedback are greatly appreciated!

 ---